I still believe Shiv Sena wasted 25 yrs in alliance with BJP: Uddhav, says never used Hindutva for power | Politics

 - India

-Maharashtra Chief Minister and Shiv Sena president Uddhav Thackeray on Sunday said his party will try to expand its footprint outside the state and aim for a national role even as he accused BJP of using Hindutva as per a political convenience.
+''I have accepted the challenge given by Union home minister Amit Shah that Shiv Sena should contest elections on its own,'' Thackeray said.

+He said when BJP was growing politically, it aligned with several regional parties including Sena.
+At that time, BJP used to lose poll deposits in several places, he said. ''Shiv Sena had aligned with BJP as it wanted power for Hindutva.
+Sena never used Hindutva for the sake of power,'' he said.

+The Sena has left BJP and not Hindutva.
+I believe that BJP's opportunistic Hindutva is only for power, he added.

+Thackeray alleged that BJP forged an ''opportunistic alliance'' with PDP in Kashmir. ''BJP even tied up with Nitish Kumar (in Bihar) who had spoken about a 'Sangh-mukt' (RSS free) Bharat,'' he said.
+The Sena fell out with BJP after the 2019 Maharashtra polls and tied up with NCP and Congress to form the Maha Vikas Aghadi (MVA) government.

+Thackeray said the Sena openly formed a post-poll alliance with Congress and NCP while BJP ''engineered splits in other parties and dislodged elected governments to install the party in power''.
 He also said that the National Democratic Alliance (NDA) led by BJP has shrunken as old constituents like Akali Dal and Shiv Sena have already walked out of the bloc.
-Addressing Shiv Sainiks virtually on the 96th birth anniversary of the party founder and his father Bal Thackeray, Uddhav said the Sena had aligned with BJP for taking forward the agenda of Hindutva through power. ''Shiv Sena had aligned with BJP as it wanted power for Hindutva.
-Sena never used Hindutva for the sake of power,'' he said.

-The Sena has left the BJP and not Hindutva.
-I believe that BJP's opportunistic Hindutva is only for power, he said.

 He said this setback notwithstanding, Sena should aim at consolidating its presence at the national level and resolve to capture power in Delhi.

-Thackeray, who recuperated after undergoing spine surgery, hit out at Maharashtra BJP leaders for attacking him over his health.
-PTI MR NSK NSK
+Thackeray, who recuperated after undergoing spine surgery, also lashed out at Maharashtra BJP leaders for attacking him over his health.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)